OneDeag/source-sdk-2013-css/README.md

 The aim of this project is to have a base version of Counter-Strike: Source on the new SDK with additional fixes.

+To play this mod, you will need to have both Counter-Strike: Source and Source SDK 2013 MP installed.
+Both will need to be on the newest versions.

 ## Build instructions

 Clone the repository using the following command: